 Watch Out for the Words "Magic" or "Miracle"

-Just as you should be wary if a property listing uses empty words like "fantastic" or "spacious," see words that overpromise as red flags.
+Just as you should be wary if a real estate listing uses empty words like "fantastic" or "spacious," see words that overpromise as red flags.